 Here are the approximate video memory requirements for gaming at different resolutions.
 It must be noted that in-game graphics settings and Anti-aliasing also impact video memory consumption.
 Also, different games may have different video memory requirements at same resolution because each one of them is optimized differently and has different graphics engine and graphics details.

-Well if you game at 720p or 900p settings at medium to high graphics settings with no AA then you will require 1GB to 2GB video memory.
+Well if you game at 720p or 900p settings at medium to high graphics settings with no AA then you will require 2GB to 3GB video memory.

 Check out: Best 2GB Graphics Cards for Gaming

-For gaming at 1440p at very high to ultra graphics settings with AA, you need around 4GB to 6GB of video memory.
+For gaming at 1080p at high to very graphics settings with AA turned on, you will need 4GB to 6GB video memory.